Bon Appétit names book-publishing veteran Dawn Davis as top editor

 Davis will step into a post at the helm of Bon Appétit and related brands Epicurious, Healthyish and Basically, at a time of turmoil.

-Earlier this month, three employees of color left the popular Bon Appétit video series, amid accusations that the media company was unwilling to pay them as much as their white counterparts.
+This month, three employees of color left the popular Bon Appétit video series, amid accusations that the media company was unwilling to pay them as much as their white counterparts.
 When Rapoport left, employees alleged discrimination against non-White staffers and complained about video and print coverage of the cuisine of various cultures.

 In June, the staffs of Bon Appétit and Epicurious released a lengthy statement promising to “dismantle racism” in their brands.

-Note: Correction: An earlier version of this story incorrectly identified the publishing house affiliated with the Amistad imprint.
-It is HarperCollins, not Simon & Schuster.